GLOBALE: GLOBAL CONTROL AND CENSORSHIP

 Online Project for Interactive Media Art Installations

-With Pic-Me you can virtually fly to the locations from where users send randomly selected posts to Instagram, thus creating another view on how the media handles posts on social networks.
+With Pic-Me you can virtually fly to the locations from where users send posts to Instagram.
+On Google Earth, these are mapped at the exact location where they were photographed.
 One might describe these posts – images or short videos accompanied by comments, tags and geolocalisation – as a kind of digital small talk or personal conversation.
-Different than face to face conversations more …
+Different than face to face conversations, these more …

 SECURITY FIRST